-The phase diagram of $Fe{71}Os{29}$ was determined up to 15 GPa and 1300°C. These results are shown in Fig. 2.
-In this composition, the hcp/hcp + fcc phase boundary is subparallel to the hcp/fcc transition boundary in the pure Fe phase diagram, but it is higher in temperature by 700°C. The hcp + fcc/fcc boundary in $Fe{71}Os{29}$ occurs at temperatures higher than those attained in this set of experiments.
+The phase diagram of $Fe{90}Os{10}$ was determined up to 15 GPa and 1300 °C, and these results are shown in Fig. 1.
+In this composition the hcp+fcc/fcc phase boundary is subparallel to the hcp/fcc transition boundary in the pure Fe phase diagram, but is higher in temperature by ~550 °C. The cooling cycle in these experiments occurred too rapidly to permit accurate determination of the hcp-in temperature during cooling.
+This sluggishness of the fcc-to-hcp transition has been observed previously [2,5].
+The hcp/hcp+fcc boundary in Fe90Os10 occurs at temperatures too low to be accurately determined in this set of experiments.